 Many German landlords require tenants to have Hausratversicherung—known in English as household insurance, contents insurance, or renters’ insurance.
 But what does it cover?
 And do you really need it?
-We answer some commonly answered questions.
+We answer some commonly asked questions.

 Imagine this: King Kong goes on a rampage through your city.
 With his monster-gorilla strength, he rips the roof off of your home and turns it upside down.
 All of your belongings fall to the ground.